Cameron Howieson

-Cameron Drew Neru Howieson (born 22 December 1994) is a New Zealand footballer who plays as an attacking midfielder for Auckland City in the New Zealand Football Championship.
-He has represented New Zealand in international football.
+Cameron Drew Neru Howieson (born 22 December 1994) is a New Zealand professional footballer who plays as an attacking midfielder for A-League club Auckland FC and the New Zealand national team.

 Howieson signed a professional two-and-a-half-year contract with Burnley in March 2012, having joined from the Asia–Pacific Football Academy in July 2011, having previously played for Mosgiel AFC.
 He made his first-team debut in April 2012.
-He has represented New Zealand at the 2011 OFC U-17 Championship and 2011 FIFA U-17 World Cup.
+He represented New Zealand at youth level, winning the 2011 OFC U-17 Championship and 2013 OFC U-20 Championship, before making his senior international debut in 2012, later winning the 2024 OFC Men's Nations Cup.

 Club career

 Early career

 Howieson started his career with Mosgiel AFC, whilst attending Otago Boys' High School for two years, before departing for the Lincoln-based Asia–Pacific Football Academy in 2010, where he played for two years.
 He was spotted by football scout Graham McMann – a former under-16 coach at Burnley – whilst playing in the under-14 South Island tournament in Timaru.
 McMann continued to track his progress at the APFA for two years, where he had formerly worked as a scout.
 McMann got in touch with his contacts at Football League side Burnley, who agreed to give Howieson a week on trial in April 2011.
 He made an instant impression on the club's coaching staff after scoring two goals in a trial match against Carlisle United.